PeterKmiecik/QASim/README.md

 # QASim
 # Game Tester Simulator
  WIP game I'm making in my spare time.
 Currently in prototype state which is mostly done in BPs.
-I move to C++ only  what I really need at this state.
+I move to C++ only working and tested minigames.

 ## Core Features:
 ### This is Your job !
 Play games all day for living ! and..